lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - hybrid
 - hierarchies and sets in comparability

-## defining participants and participation for coordinated decision making
+## Defining Participants & Defining Participation for Coordinated Decision Making

 ## Potential disputes over 'ownership' of election parts or results